For those who were never satisfied

 ‘midst a peaceful field,

 old thick ‘n tangled branches,

 there sprouted far from home,

 the lands and those err born,

 The Autumn Child

 Who is to say if the word of a god can be trusted?
 Not I. I’ve met but the one, and am most hopelessly biased on the subject.
-Still, to have walked in such circles, it is not unreasonable to confirm the basics, and take a great deal more on well earned faith.
+Still, to have walked in such circles, to have seen such things with one’s own eyes, it is not unreasonable to confirm the basics, and take a great deal more on well-earned faith.

-A great many things will be written on the matter, some of them even true.
+Many things will be written on the matter, some of them even true.
 It is less my concern if any such lies and follies might flatter.
 Ascension tends to do well enough with that.
-One worries more for a mortal legacy, all too easily lost in the long shadow cast by divinity.
+One worries more for a mortal legacy, all too easily lost in the long shadow divinity might cast.

-No. It must begin with the simple and unadorned truth.
+So it must begin, with the simple and unadorned truth.